Introduction to Scrum Basics

 Roles in a Scrum

-The scrum team consists of three roles: a Product Owner, the Development Team, and a Scrum Master.
+The scrum team has three roles: a Product Owner, the Development Team, and a Scrum Master.

 1. Owner of the product